-10. Which external services provider w vas involved in each of the following phases?
+10. Which external services provider was involved in each of the following phases?

 Decision phase (Name)

 Planning phase (Name)

 Implementation phase (Name)

 Outsourcing/operational phase (Name)

-11. Who made the decision to select ea ch of these partners?
+Who made the decision to select each of these partners?

 Executive Yes/No

 IT manager Yes/No

 Finance dept Yes/No

 Operational department head Yes/No

-12. e of the following criteria in your initial selection of the ERP services vendor?
-(Please rate on a scale of 1 - 5 by important)
+12. Can you please rate the importance of the following criteria in your initial selection of the external Enterprise Application or ERP services vendor ?
+(Please rate on a scale of 1 - 5 where 1 = unimportant and 5 = very important)

-Interviewer note: please rotate •

 Price/performance

 Vendor's commercial stability/size

 Technical integration capability

 Application knowledge

 Business Process knowledge

 Ability to work with non-IT staff

 Ability to offer fixed price

-Innovative financing (shared risk e etc.)
+Innovative financing (shared risk etc.)

 Local presence

 International presence

-Other (Please describe and rate)
+Other ( Please describe and rate )

+13a.
+Which organizations did you consider to provide Enterprise Application or ERP services to your organization?

 Vendor

-1.
+1. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 2.

 3.

 4.

+5.